wsvn53/docker-colab-runtime-local/README.md

 ### Network forward

 It is possible that the computer with a graphics card you have installed is not the one currently running Colab.
-However, Colab only allows connections to be made to localhost, so you may need to map the remote port to a local port.
+However, Colab only allows connections to be made to localhost, so you may need to map the remote port to a local port:

 ```sh
 ssh -N -L 8888:localhost:8888 user@host